azmigueldario/giardia_mlst_2023/README.md

 Secondary data analysis of Giardia intestinalis assembles A and B (parasites of human interest) to produce a core-genome multi-locus sequence typing (MLST) schema.
 The sequencing files were obtained through a comprehensive search of the INSDC in November 2024 (`PRJNA561185`, `PRJNA280606` and `PRJEB3213`) and an update in December 2025 (`PRJNA1110996`)

+### Necessary reference databases

+1. GiardiaDB annotated proteome `GiardiaDB-71_GintestinalisAssemblageAWB2019_AnnotatedProteins.fasta` or newer version, which can be manually downloaded after registering to GiardiaDB

 ## Repository organization

 Every analysis folder contains, if applicable, a `README.md` file and instructions to reproduce the computing environment.